zenglenn42/utbc2019-hw-03-wordgame/README.md

 ![alt tag](docs/img/ws-unstyled-opening.png)
 ![alt tag](docs/img/ws-unstyled-playing.png)

-but the implementation has some notable features:
+## Implementation Features

 * MVC based (see [assets/js/model.js](https://github.com/zenglenn42/utbc2019-hw-03-wordgame/blob/master/assets/js/model.js) & [assets/js/controller.js](https://github.com/zenglenn42/utbc2019-hw-03-wordgame/blob/master/assets/js/controller.js)
-* Closures are used in the controller to return event handlers that set this to my objects
+* [Closures](https://github.com/zenglenn42/utbc2019-hw-03-wordgame/blob/f08e605b03e157e77a4cade64a6c7c530c6ea63d/assets/js/controller.js#L125) are used in the controller to return event handlers that set this to my objects
-* In the model, I use inheritance to subclass the WordStop game off a Game superclass
+* In the model, I use [inheritance](https://github.com/zenglenn42/utbc2019-hw-03-wordgame/blob/f08e605b03e157e77a4cade64a6c7c530c6ea63d/assets/js/model.js#L53) to subclass the WordStop game off a Game superclass

 In theory, it would be easy enough to subclass off the WordStop game to create something that only served up palindromes, for example.
 Even the name of the game and help text are in the model.